networkextension/libkcp/README.md

 compile and run libkcp(Best with CLion), and watch output.

 ## ***Caveats***
-1. Packet level encryption  use CommonCrypto, dose not pass test,need test and debug
+1. Packet level encryption  use CommonCrypto
+2. sometime maybe hang when download big file .

 ## ***Troubleshooting***
 1. C++11 is required for compiling.